✔ High-efficiency residential solar panels can convert up to 23% of sunlight into electricity

 Who makes the most efficient solar panels?

-Every solar panel manufacturer is constantly tweaking their technology, trying to get the most out of the sun.
+Every solar panel manufacturer is constantly tweaking their technology, trying to get the most out of the sun to fuel this renewable energy source.
 There’s nothing like a bit of healthy competition, and it just means better solar panels for homeowners.

 Here are the highest, lowest, and average efficiencies for the solar industry’s top manufacturers: